RLBot/core/README.md

 - `git fetch`
 - `git pull`

-To regenerate `rlbot.cs`, you'll need to run `generate-flatbuffers.bat` or `generate-flatbuffers.sh`.
+The needed Flatbuffers code is automatically generated upon compilation of the project.

 ### Bridge

 The `Bridge.dll` file in `RLBotCS/lib` is built from a _closed-source_ repository due to legal reasons.
 It is maintained by RLBot developers who have signed an agreement with Psyonix to keep it private.

-In testing, the dll file works for building the project on not just Windows, but also Linux.
+The dll file is platform-independent and works for building the project on both Windows and Linux.